 “That’s triggering the immune system to do all the things it’s supposed to do when fighting bacteria.
 But in this case, it’s a mistake.
 It shouldn’t be doing that,” says Takaro, a health sciences professor at Simon Fraser University in Vancouver.

-What’s more, he adds, there is evidence that cleaning products could be playing a role in reshaping our gut bacteria, or microbiome, which is increasingly being linked with the development of allergies.
+What’s more, he adds, there is evidence that cleaning sprays and products could be playing a role in reshaping our gut bacteria, or microbiome, which is increasingly being linked with the development of allergies.

 The asthma the cleaning products trigger is thought to be neutrophilic — that’s the kind that isn’t caused by an IgE-mediated allergic response — and the kids who were exposed to more cleaning products didn’t have more allergies by age 3.
 Still, Takaro believes there could be an allergy link.

 “There is a real possibility that by inflaming the airway with cleaning products, you will set up a child for being susceptible to allergens, more than they might otherwise be.
 We see this with diesel exhaust and allergens,” says Takaro, pointing to University of British Columbia research that shows the effects of joint exposure to diesel fumes and allergens is greater than exposure to either substance alone.
 “So we think that’s a risk.”